Bienen School of Music

-The Henry and Leigh Bienen School of Music is the music and performance arts school of Northwestern University.
+The Bienen School of Music (formally the Henry and Leigh Bienen School of Music) is the music and performance arts school of Northwestern University.
 It is located on Northwestern University's campus in Evanston, Illinois, United States.

 The school was previously known as the Northwestern University School of Music from 1895 until September 2008, when it was renamed to honor retiring University president Henry Bienen and his wife, Leigh Buchanan Bienen.

 Description

 The Bienen School offers performance degrees in all orchestral instruments, piano, guitar, voice, jazz studies, and conducting, as well as academic degrees in composition, musicology, music history, music education, and music theory and cognition.
 It offers a dual-degree undergraduate program in liberal arts, journalism, engineering, communication, or education and social policy in conjunction with those respective university schools.
 The Bienen School has approximately 125 faculty members, 400 undergraduate students, and 200 graduate students.